Area 51: D-21 Tagboard

-Several more test flights, including two over China, were made from Beale AFB, California, in 1969 and 1970, to varying degrees of success.
+Several more test flights, including two over China, were made from Beale Air Force Base, California, in 1969 and 1970, to varying degrees of success.
 On 15 July 1971, Kelly Johnson received a wire canceling the D-21B program.
 The remaining drones were transferred by a C-5A and placed in dead storage.
 The tooling used to build the D-21Bs was ordered destroyed.
-Like the A-12 Oxcart, the D-21B Tagboard drones remained a Black airplane, even in retirement.
-Their existence was not suspected until August 1976, when the first group was placed in storage at the Davis-Monthan AFB Military Storage and Disposition Center.
+Like the A-12 Oxcart, the D-21B remained a black-ops airplane, even in retirement.
+Its existence was not suspected until August 1976, when the first group was placed in storage at the Davis-Monthan Air Force Base Military Storage and Disposition Center.
 A second group arrived in 1977.
 They were labeled "GTD-21Bs" (GT stood for ground training).

 Davis-Monthan is an open base, with public tours of the storage area at the time, so the odd-looking drones were soon spotted and photos began appearing in magazines.
 Speculation about the D-21Bs circulated within aviation circles for years, and it was not until 1982 that details of the Tagboard program were released.
-However, it was not until 1993 that the B-52/D-21B program was made public.
+Only in 1993 was the B-52/D-21B program made public.
 That same year, the surviving D-21Bs were released to museums.

 Foreign technology evaluation

-During the Cold War, one of the missions carried out by the United States was the test and evaluation of captured Soviet fighter aircraft.
-Beginning in the late 1960s, and for several decades, Area 51 played host to an assortment of Soviet-built aircraft.

-Munir Redfas defection with a Mikoyan-Gurevich MiG-21 from Iraq for Israel's Mossad in Operation Diamond led to the HAVE DOUGHNUT, HAVE DRILL and HAVE FERRY programs.
-The first MiGs flown in the United States were used to evaluate the aircraft in performance, technical, and operational capabilities, pitting the types against U.S. fighters.

-This was not a new mission, as testing of foreign technology by the USAF began during World War II.
-After the war, testing of acquired foreign technology was performed by the Air Technical Intelligence Center (ATIC, which became very influential during the Korean War), under the direct command of the Air Materiel Control Department.
-In 1961, ATIC became the Foreign Technology Division (FTD) and was reassigned to Air Force Systems Command.
-ATIC personnel were sent anywhere where foreign aircraft could be found.
+Beginning in the late 1960s, and for several decades thereafter, the United States tested and evaluated captured Soviet fighter aircraft at Area 51.
+This was not a new mission; the Army Air Forces had tested foreign technology during World War II.
+After the war, testing of acquired foreign technology was performed by the Air Technical Intelligence Center (ATIC, which became influential during the Korean War), under the direct command of the Air Materiel Control Department.
+In 1961, ATIC became the Foreign Technology Division and was reassigned to Air Force Systems Command.
+ATIC personnel were sent anywhere that foreign aircraft could be found.

-The focus of Air Force Systems Command limited the use of the fighter as a tool with which to train the front line tactical fighter pilots.
-Air Force Systems Command recruited its pilots from the Air Force Flight Test Center at Edwards Air Force Base, California, who were usually graduates from various test pilot schools.
+The focus of Air Force Systems Command limited the use of the fighter as a tool with which to train the service's pilots.
+The command recruited its pilots from the Air Force Flight Test Center at Edwards Air Force Base, California, who were usually graduates from various test pilot schools.
 Tactical Air Command selected its pilots primarily from the ranks of the Weapons School graduates.